-IV.
-Government Code 52201 Summary Report
+D. Government Code 52201 Summary Report

 Government Code Section 52201 authorizes the City to sell or lease property to which it holds title for the purpose of creating economic opportunity.
 The City must first secure approval of the proposed sale from the City Council after a public hearing.
-A copy of the proposed DDA and a summary report that describes and contains specific financing elements of the proposed transaction is required to be available for public inspection prior to the public hearing.
-Staff prepared the Government Code Section 52201 Summary Report in compliance with the code (the "Section 52201 Summary Report).
+A copy of the proposed First Amendment to the Disposition and Development Agreement and an updated 52201 summary report that describes and contains specific financing elements of the proposed transaction as contemplated in the DDA and proposed amendment has been made available for public inspection prior to the public hearing.
+Staff prepared the Government Code Section 52201 Summary Report in compliance with the code (the "Section 52201 Summary Report").
 The Section 52201 Summary Report is attached to this report as Attachment IV and is incorporated herein by this reference.